Black voters are being targeted in disinformation campaigns, echoing the 2016 Russian playbook

 Social media platforms have been too slow to respond to the use of their services to advance divisive or deceitful narratives about race, said Andre Banks, a co-founder of Win Black/Pa’lante, a group that combats disinformation targeting Black and Latino communities.
 He said technology giants appear not to “understand that cumulative impact or are afraid of challenging the stated intent of users where racial identity is a key part of distorting the truth.”

-Russia’s Internet Research Agency, which U.S. officials indicted in 2018 for attempts to manipulate the 2016 election, borrowed heavily from the Soviet-era strategy of seeking to exploit American racial division in order to deepen unrest during the civil rights movement and afterward.
+Russia’s Internet Research Agency, which U.S. officials indicted in 2018 for attempts to manipulate the 2016 election, borrowed heavily from the Soviet-era strategy of seeking to exploit American racial division to deepen unrest during the civil rights movement and after.
 Russian operatives portraying themselves as Black Americans — using account names such as “Blacktivist” and “BlackMattersUS” — were among the most prolific fake accounts used during that election and in the early months of the Trump administration, before they were uncovered.

 “The IRA created an expansive cross-platform media mirage targeting the Black community, which shared and cross-promoted authentic Black media to create an immersive influence ecosystem,” a report for the Senate Intelligence Committee on Russian disinformation efforts said in 2018.

-All but one of the 50 most widely retweeted posts by the Internet Research Agency were from fake accounts purporting to be from Black Americans, according to Clemson University researchers Darren Linvill and Patrick Warren.
+All but one of the 50 most widely retweeted posts by the Internet Research Agency were from fake accounts purporting to belong to Black Americans, according to Clemson University researchers Darren Linvill and Patrick Warren.

 A common theme of such accounts were attacks on Hillary Clinton and other leaders of the Democratic Party, as well as the electoral process itself.
-Some posts directly urged other Black voters to skip the election, such as a Facebook ad on election day targeting those with an interest in civil rights, Martin Luther King Jr. and Malcolm X. The ad said of the presidential candidates, “Not one represents Black People.
+Some posts directly urged Black voters to skip the election, such as a Facebook ad on Election Day targeting those with an interest in civil rights, the Rev. Martin Luther King Jr. and Malcolm X. The ad said of the presidential candidates, “Not one represents Black People.
 Don’t go to vote.
 Only this way we can change the way of things…”

-An Iranian disinformation campaign, which was part a Facebook takedown in October, used a phony website, called BLMNews.com and claiming to be a "Source of African-American News all around the world,” to help push manipulative content, said Linvill, the Clemson researcher.
+An Iranian disinformation campaign, which was part a Facebook takedown in October, using a phony website, called BLMNews.com, and claiming to be a "Source of African-American News all around the world,” helped to push manipulative content, said Linvill, the Clemson researcher.

 The most recent Facebook enforcement action, against behavior the company labeled coordinated and inauthentic, eliminated a network of accounts and pages originating in Romania and focusing on the November election, including by highlighting African American support for Trump.
 The misleading material even invoked the Obama family, suggesting the nation’s first Black president and his wife had endorsed Trump.

-Last week, Facebook deleted a page using an image of LeBron James, among other deceptive tactics, to spread false and misleading claims about mail-in voting, a day after The Washington Post raised questions about the online operation.
-Ads purchased by the page were aimed at older users in Arizona, Nevada and Texas — among other competitive states where minority turnout could be decisive.
+Last week, Facebook deleted a page using an image of LeBron James, among its deceptive tactics, to spread false and misleading claims about mail-in voting, a day after The Washington Post raised questions about the online operation.
+Ads purchased by the page were aimed at older users in Arizona, Nevada and Texas — among the competitive states where minority turnout could be decisive.

 “Black voters are seen as a very necessary constituency for both sides.
 The scourge of racialized disinformation is really very strong right now because of that,” said Vanita Gupta, president of the Leadership Conference on Civil & Human Rights, a Washington-based umbrella group that has pushed the social media companies to police their platforms more aggressively for messages designed to suppress voter turnout.